 She left RUSI in 2017 to take up a position of Public Policy Health Adviser to the Rockefeller Foundation Economic Council on Planetary Health at the Oxford Martin School, University of Oxford, then moved to Royal Holloway, University of London in 2018.
 She is currently a Lecturer in Royal Holloway's Department of Health Studies, working on Critical Health Geopolitics (CHG), climate change and health, and health security, with particular interests in East Africa (Kenya and Uganda), Yemen and Armenia.
 She is Director of Research for the Health Studies Department, and course director for the MSc Global Health: Human Health and the Environment and MA Global Health: Culture, Society and Behaviour.

-She regularly appears as a national security expert on TV and radio, and has presented at conferences in the UK, Israel and India on topics ranging from interoperability to medical responses to terrorism.
+Jennifer has regularly appeared as an expert on TV and radio, and has presented at conferences in the UK, Israel, India and Canada on topics ranging from interoperability to medical responses to terrorism and pandemics.